jona-sassenhagen/markdown_beamerposter/poster.md

 **Compute strength of phonemic representations**

-- fit a phoneme continuous encoding model \cite{DILIBERTO20152457}
+- fit continuous phoneme encoding model/mTRF \cite{DILIBERTO20152457}
-  to MEG and EEG data
+  to MEG/EEG data
 - calculate absolute (cross-validated) residuals per time point and channel (roughly: how similar is the neural activity induced by each phoneme token to the idealized template for that phoneme?)

 **Correlation *word* predictability vs. *phoneme* representation strength**

-- first approach: fit second-level *cloze* continuous encoding model to *squared residuals* from first level
+- first approach: for each word, calculate similarity between template (first-level model coefficients) and actual neural activity, and bin by word cloze
-- second approach: for each word, calculate similarity between template (first-level model coefficients) and actual neural activity, and bin by word cloze
+- second approach: fit second-level *word cloze* continuous encoding model to *squared residuals* from first level ($RSS \sim cloze$)

 \column{.425\textwidth}